AI and the Learning Environment

 ChatGPT, Artificial Intelligence, and Academic Integrity page on the Office of Academic Integrity website.

-Questions about Gen AI in relation to the learning environment, please reach out to Associate Provost for Academic Programs, Brian Houston
+If you have questions about Gen AI in relation to the learning environment, please reach out to Associate Provost for Academic Programs, Brian Houston